natesilva/jayschema/README.md

 ### JaySchema.prototype.addFormat(formatName, handler)

 Add a custom handler for the `format` keyword.
-Whenever a schema uses the `format` keyword, with the given by `formatName`, your handler will be called.
+Whenever a schema uses the `format` keyword, with the given `formatName`, your handler will be called.

 The handler receives the value to be validated, and returns `null` if the value is valid, or a `string` (description of the error) if the value is not valid.